ichim/Blazor-WebAssembly/spreadsheet and BingMap/readme.md

 ## Scripts and Cascade Style Sheets references

-You must copy the following into ./wwwroot/index.html:
+You must copy the following into ./wwwroot/index.html (wwwroot of webassembly project):

-#### For Jspreadsheet
+#### Reference for Jspreadsheet

 cascade style sheets: